mrush-ilao/ilao-documentation/docs/source/cms_structured_legal_question.rst

+.. _cms-legal-question:

 ======================
 Legal Question
 ======================

-Legal questions can potentially "stand alone" or be part of a larger FAQ within a specific legal problem.
+Legal questions can potentially "stand alone" or be part of a larger FAQ within a specific  :ref:`cms-legal-problem`.

 To create a Legal Question: